rebeccacamejo/ml-foundations/01_linear_regression/README.md

 # 01 ‑ Linear Regression

 This module introduces **linear regression**, one of the simplest yet most powerful tools in a data scientist's arsenal.
-We use the **diabetes** dataset from scikit‑learn to predict a continuous outcome from a set of features.
+I used the **diabetes** dataset from scikit‑learn to predict a continuous outcome from a set of features.
 The notebook demonstrates how to prepare the data, fit a `LinearRegression` model, evaluate it with metrics such as **Mean Squared